Libris Mortis: Origin of the name

-The title Libris Mortis' was intended to be interpreted as Latin, but Book of the Dead would translate as Liber Mortuorum.
+The title Libris Mortis' was intended to be interpreted as Latin, in which From the Books of Death would translate as (Ex) Libris Mortis.
 On the subject of name, Collins was quoted as saying "I don't have any insight on the naming process that produced Libris Mortis.
 I don't know Latin and wasn't involved in selecting that name.
 Regardless, I think what's in the book is far more important that what name is attached to it."

 Content

 Libris Mortis has seven chapters and an introduction.
 The chapters are named "All About Undead", "Character Options", "Prestige Classes", "Spells", "Equipment", "New Monsters" and "Campaigns".

 "All About Undead"

 The first chapter, "All About Undead", contains general information about undead monsters.
 The chapter discusses the ecology of undead creatures, though this section was described as "very small", and talks about undead religion, introducing new deities.
 The chapter also discusses "stranger areas", including the idea of undead citizenship in cosmopolitan cities.
 Variant rules are introduced for areas including hauntings and exorcisms, which were received positively, and for undead hunger and appetites.
 The section also includes advice on how to combat undead, but according to Casey Smith of D20 Magazine Rack, "veteran players probably won't get much out of this part of the book".
 Overall, the section was described by one reviewer as "one of the more interesting".